We enjoy our work and play, and we hope you do too.

 You can over-rule our advice, and in some cases we will even complete detailed plans for an experimental design that we don't endorse.
 The ultimate decisions are yours as the owner-builder.

-We are willing to prototype most experimental designs on our test-beds, prices vary according to costs of parts and labor.
-We reserve the right to refuse any project at our discretion. (and our occasional lack of discretion does not constitute endorsement).
+We are willing to prototype experimental designs on our test-beds, at cost of parts and labor.
+We reserve the right to refuse any project at our discretion.
+(Our occasional lack of discretion does not constitute endorsement).

 Parts in a typical project:

 Earth (clay, sand, quarry fines, rock, subsoil, fill dirt)